PLEASE CONTACT INFO@VERUSPETFOODS.COM SHOULD YOU

 If you have the option of US facilities, why have a New Zealand made line?

 Our manufacturing facility in New Zealand upholds the same standards as we have at our EU certified manufacturing facility in the U.S.A.
-They also show superior quality and have a few very beneficial ingredients, such as green lipped mussel.
+They also show superior quality and have a few very beneficial ingredients, such as New Zealand Green Mussel.
 All the red meats are range reared and accordingly eat fresh grass, they are not grain fed nor kept in confined spaces.The chicken and turkey items used are either barn reared or free range.
 NZ produces the safest chicken in the world as there is no added bioengineered ingredients, hormones, antibiotics etc and there are none of the disease challenges that are prevalent in most other countries.
 There are very strict rules in NZ on the use of pesticides.Testing is regularly carried out in all meat production sectors to ensure that there are no residues detectable.There are no grains, fillers, flavorings, synthetic preservatives or any artificial inclusions in these products.

 What is the shelf life?